tmatilai/vagrant-proxyconf/README.md

 ### Disabling the plugin

 The plugin can be totally skipped by setting `config.proxy.enabled` to `false` or empty string (`""`).
 This can be useful to for example disable it for some provider.
+This disabling keeps proxy configurations for applications on the guest.
+The configurations must be cleared before disabling if needed.

 #### Example Vagrantfile